munzuruleee/Car-Rental-App/README.md

 # OutStation
-SDL mini project.
+SDL mini-project.
 A car rental app using Android, Nodejs and MySql.
-OutStation allows it's users not only to rent cars but also rent thier cars out to other users;
+OutStation allows it's users not only to rent cars but also rent their cars out to other users;
-All you have to do to rent out a car is fill somebasic details and location of car and that's iit the car can then be rented by others.
-OutStation also provides live tracking of the staate of transaction of car to the tenant , owner and driver of the car which is assigned by the app.
+All you have to do to rent out a car is fill some basic details and the location of the car and that's it the car can then be rented by others.
+OutStation also provides live tracking of the state of the transaction of the car to the tenant, owner and driver of the car which is assigned by the app.

 # Screenshots